André Bossert

 André Robert Bossert (born 14 November 1963) is a Swiss professional golfer.

 Early life and education

 Bossert was born to Swiss parents in Johannesburg, South Africa, and played college golf at Oral Roberts University and University of Tulsa in the United States.

+As an amateur, he represented Switzerland at the 1988 Eisenhower Trophy in Stockholm, Sweden, were his team finished twelwth.

 Professional career

 Bossert turned professional in 1989 and has played on the European Tour, the Southern Africa-based Sunshine Tour and the second tier European Challenge Tour.
 The main highlight of his career was his sole European Tour victory, which came in 1995 at the Air France Cannes Open.
 He was the first Swiss winner on the European Tour.
 He has also won the 1990 Neuchâtel Open and the 1992 Kenya Open on the Challenge Tour.
-He has represented his country in international team competitions several times.
+He has represented his country in international team competitions several times as a professional as well as an amateur..